diarmidmackenzie/aframe-e2e-testing/README.md

 These example scripts include some pauses for obervability / demonstration reasons when running in headed mode, but I have been careful to put these pauses in places where the script is not dependent on them for successful execution.
 In most cases it is bad practice to depend on pauses in test scripts for them to run reliably - see `expect.toReturn()` below for an alternative to pauses in test scripts.

-## Writing Your Own Tests

-For now, the best way to get started writing tests is to fork this repository (or copy the content via some other method) and use it as a basis for your own tests.
-Take care to remove or modify the MIT License, if you don't want it to apply to your test scripts.

-Unfortunately, this will make it a little complex to merge in future enhancements made to this repository.

-In future I hope to make this repo available as an NPM package that can be installed, updated etc.

-You can base your tests on the example tests in the tests folder, in combination with the API docs for the A-Frame Utilities (see below), and the [Playwright API docs](https://playwright.dev/docs/api/class-playwright).